top of page

 Five months ago, these protesters took down their government.
 I talked to them about that movement, and their hopes and fears for the elections next month.

-What happened next was the most part of the story that attracted most global attention.
+What happened next was the part of the story that attracted most global attention.
 Hami Nepal, originally an earthquake relief non-profit, had been running a Discord server supporting the protests, called ‘Youths Against Corruption’.
 On September 10, just under 20,000 people were viewing the main channel, and about 8,000 voted for who they wanted the interim PM to be.
 With about half the votes, Sushila Karki, a former chief justice, was chosen.
-This eyecatching moment was widely described as Nepal’s youth choosing their next Prime Minister in a Discord chatroom.
+This eye-catching moment was widely described as Nepal’s youth choosing their next Prime Minister in a Discord chatroom.
 Sam, who voted in the poll, is hesitant about that characterisation.
 Balen and other leaders had backed Karki before the vote, which became almost ‘a formality’ – ‘it wasn’t actually Gen-Z’ who elected the PM.
 ‘That’s not the actual truth, but it makes headlines.’
 Still, Anzana says, Karki ‘was the right person to lead at that time.’

-From the moment the protests began, there were a number of conflicting stories about why.
+As election day approaches, Nepal’s future hangs in the balance, and so too does the legacy of the protests.
+Opponents like Oli have cast them as childish, manipulated, and needlessly violent.
+One common allegation is that the protests were motivated by immaturity, driven by a TikTok trend or a petulant response to social media regulation.
 The Nepalis I talked to were keen to set the record straight – it was about corruption.
 Online anger at ‘nepo babies’, the children of corrupt politicians who bragged about their luxury lifestyles, was a factor, but one that tapped into a deep vein of dissatisfaction.
 Similarly, an unpopular social media ban was just the ‘final nail in the coffin’, Sam says.
 Anzana described frustration at seeing foreign media refusing to discuss corruption as the root cause: ‘they tried to create a false narrative, claiming that our protests were triggered by Instagram bans.’
-In particular, he feels Indian media were responsible for dismissing the protests, leading to animosity and protestors calling Indian channels ‘Godi media’, a pun on Indian PM Narendra Modi’s name and term implying sycophancy, often translated as ‘lapdog’.
-Conspiracy theories abounded, including that the protests were the work of the CIA or a deep state.
+In particular, he feels Indian media were responsible for dismissing the protests.
+He is not alone – Nepali protestors frequently confronted Indian journalists in the streets and called them ‘Godi media’, a pun on Indian PM Narendra Modi’s name and a word often translated as ‘lapdog’.
+More outlandish and conspiratorial allegations against the protests include that they were the work of the CIA or a deep state.
 Even Oli, as he was resigning, blamed ‘external interference’.
 Anzana firmly rejects this: ‘Some media have claimed that foreign powers influenced our movement, but that’s not true.
 Yes, geopolitics exists, but most of our fight is homegrown.’

-Nepal’s future hangs in the balance, and so too does the legacy of the protests.
-Sam says that currently the country is in the middle of a ‘blame game’, as neither Gen-Z nor the rest of the country are satisfied with the status quo.
+Sam says that currently the country is in the middle of a ‘blame game’, with neither Gen-Z nor the rest of the country satisfied with the status quo.
 If nothing changes politically, then the enduring consequence of the protests will be deaths and the burning of historic buildings, which Sam has some regret for.
 But in all the accounts of the protests I heard from around the country, it is the violence of the state that stands out.
 Nepalis described seeing students bleeding and dying in front of them, watching police firing randomly into the crowd.
 In Anzana’s words: ‘The violence came from the government – they threatened us with force, so we had to respond.’

 The March elections will determine whether those losses are seen as a tragic waste or part of a movement for a brighter future.
-Right now Balen may have questions to answer about his choices last September, but he would be a legitimate departure from the political establishment.
+Right now, Balen may have questions to answer about his choices last September, but he would be a legitimate departure from the political establishment.
 As fearful as many are about the elections, such figures provide some reason for optimism.
 Anzana:

 ‘If the same old parties return, we are done and dusted.
 Leaving the country may become the last option.
 If new faces – especially educated leaders in whom many Nepalese have faith – come into power, there is hope for genuine improvement and a better future for the country.’